mac-curver/Postscript-Playground/README.md

 The App provides a simple text editor with limited syntax highlighting capabilities.
 It can be used to view PostScript files and to convert them into their respective PDF counterpart.
 For the display and conversion a GhostScript converter is being used, that must be installed before running the software.

-** ATTENTION ** Under Sonoma Xcode comandline tools don't contain pstopdf anymore and MacPorts installs under a differentz path!!!
+** ATTENTION ** Under Sonoma Xcode comandline tools don't contain pstopdf anymore and MacPorts installs under a different path!!!
 I am working on it.